-Apple's upcoming AR headset, the Apple Reality One and Pro, could be the solution to the current limitations of VR headsets in accessing and displaying AR content.
-These headsets are rumored to be equipped with advanced sensors and processors specifically designed for AR experiences, and they are expected to be able to handle a wide range of AR content.
+Apple's upcoming AR headset, the Apple Vision Pro, could be the solution to the current limitations of VR headsets in accessing and displaying AR content.
+This headset is equipped with advanced sensors and processors specifically designed for AR experiences, and they are expected to be able to handle a wide range of AR content.

-In addition, it is believed that the Apple Reality headsets will be able to scan AR QR Codes to access and display 3D models and other AR experiences, making it easy for users to access and interact with AR content.
+In addition, the Apple Vision Pro Headset will be able to scan AR QR Codes to access and display 3D models and other AR experiences, making it easy for users to access and interact with AR content.

-The Apple Reality headsets are poised to become major players in the AR market and could help to drive the adoption of AR technology among mainstream consumers.
+The Apple Vision Pro Headset is poised to become a major player in the AR market and could help drive the adoption of AR technology among mainstream consumers.